DoctorKhan/quantum-resonance-ledger/docs/rtt.md

-Okay, to design the *fastest possible* trading protocol with the *fewest assumptions* within QRL's dynamic framework, competing directly with optimized on-chain CLOBs like Sei, we need to leverage QRL's unique strengths aggressively while minimizing complex synchronization.
+The goal is to design the *fastest possible* trading protocol with the *fewest assumptions* within QRL's dynamic framework, competing directly with optimized on-chain CLOBs like Sei, we need to leverage QRL's unique strengths aggressively while minimizing complex synchronization.

 The core idea is to move away from order *matching* entirely and focus on **probabilistic state reflection and rapid, localized settlement**, accepting inherent, but managed, uncertainty.